wangyapu/cat-message-interface/README.md

-# cat-message-facade
+# cat-message-interface

-cat-message-facade is used for message communication.
+cat-message-interface is used for message communication.

 It offers a variety of features: